srishtigrp78/Admin-API/README.md

 The admin module can be used to manage all aspects of your application.
 To access the admin module, navigate to http://localhost:3000/admin in your browser.
 You will be prompted to login with a valid user account.
 Once you have logged in, you will be able to view and manage all of the resources in your application.

+## Filing Issues

+If you encounter any issues, bugs, or have feature requests, please file them in the [main AMRIT repository](https://github.com/PSMRI/AMRIT/issues).
+Centralizing all feedback helps us streamline improvements and address concerns efficiently.

+## Join Our Community

+We’d love to have you join our community discussions and get real-time support!
+Join our [Discord server](https://discord.gg/FVQWsf5ENS) to connect with contributors, ask questions, and stay updated.